We open tight on the face of an innocent looking child. We slowly pull out and see that he's sitting in a single car seat on a stage.

-In their first year of driving, young Victorians are almost four times more likely to be involved in a fatal or serious injury crash than more experienced drivers.
+In their first year of driving, young drivers in Victoria are almost four times more likely to be involved in a fatal or serious injury crash than more experienced drivers.

-A review of young drivers by the Australian Federal Office of Road Safety, now the Australian Transport Safety Bureau (ATSB), found them to be at greater risk on the roads for a variety of reasons including:
+In a recent review of young drivers by the Australian Transport Safety Bureau (ATBS), it was found they were at greater risk on the roads for a range of reasons including:

 - lack of experience

 - limited ability and judgement

 In Victoria, the Graduated Licensing System (GLS) introduces young people to driving through progressive stages starting with learner then onto a P1 and P2 probationary driver and then a fully licensed driver.
 Find out more about the Victorian Graduated Licensing System (GLS)

 The TAC is aiming for a future where there are no lives lost or serious injuries on our roads.
 Find out more about Towards Zero here.